sjbylo/aba/README.md

 Note that this command will create the 'aba.conf' file which contains some values that you will *want to change*, e.g. your domain name, your network address etc.

-Now, continue with either 'Connected mode' or 'Disconnected mode' below.
+Now, continue with either 'Disconnected mode' or 'Fully disconnected (air-gapped) mode' below.

-## Connected mode
+## Disconnected mode

-In this mode, the bastion has access to both the Internet and the private subnet (but not necessarily at the same time).
+In this mode, the connected bastion has access to both the Internet and the private subnet (but not necessarily at the same time).

 ```
 make sync
 ```
 This command will:
   - for an existing registry, check the connection is available and working (be sure to set up your registry credentials first!
 See above for more).
-  - or, installs Quay registry on the bastion (or remote bastion) and copies the generated pull secret and certificate into the 'mirror/regcreds' directory for later use.
+  - or, installs Quay registry on the internal bastion (or remote internal bastion) and copies the generated pull secret and certificate into the 'mirror/regcreds' directory for later use.
   - pull images from the Internet and store them in the registry.

 Now continue with "Install OpenShift" below.

-Note that the above 'connected mode workflow' can be repeated, for example to install Operators or to upgrade OpenShift, by changing the 'sync/imageset-sync.yaml' file and running 'make sync' again.
+Note that the above 'disconnected mode' can be repeated, for example to install Operators or to upgrade OpenShift, by updating the 'sync/imageset-sync.yaml' file and running 'make sync' again.

-## Disconnected mode (air-gapped / fully disconnected)
+## Fully disconnected (air-gapped) mode

-In this mode, your external bastion has access to the Internet but no access to the private network.
+In this mode, your connected bastion has access to the Internet but no access to the private network.
-There is also an internal bastion host in a private subnet.
+There is also an internal bastion in a private subnet.

 ```
 make save